Akshay Urja Diwas | Renewable Energy Day

 Rajiv Gandhi Akshaya Urja Diwas (RGAUD) or Renewable Energy Day is celebrated on 20th August every year since 2004.
 It is also the birth anniversary of former Prime Minister Rajiv Gandhi and known as Sadbhavana Diwas.
 This day is celebrated to raise awareness campaigns on the development of renewable energy in the country.
 India is running one of the largest and most ambitious renewable capacity expansion programs in the world.

 The first event relating to Akshay Urja Diwas was organized in New Delhi.
 That year Prime Minister released a commemorative stamp and 12,000 schoolchildren formed a human chain to promote renewable energy.
-The next years the events were organized in Nagpur, Hyderabad, Panchkula, Haryana.
+In the next years, the events were organized in Nagpur, Hyderabad, Panchkula, Haryana.

 August 20 wasn’t chosen on random to be the date of the observance.
 It is the birth anniversary of Rajiv Gandhi, Prime Minister of India from October 31, 1984, to December 2, 1989.
 He advocated taking the country into the 21st century through the application of modern technology and science.
 Unfortunately, he wasn’t able to implement his ideas, because he was assassinated in 1991.